 Due to the record drought, historically low imported water allocations from the State Water Project (SWP) and Central Valley Project (CVP), and little progress towards meeting the Valley Water June 2021 call for 15 percent conservation compared to 2019, additional action is needed to ensure sufficient water supply for our community.
-An ordinance for Board consideration will allow Valley Water to enforce water use restrictions laid out in Valley Water Resolution 22-20, amending Valley Water Resolution 21-68, to help increase water savings.
+An ordinance for Board consideration will allow Valley Water to enforce water use restrictions laid out in Valley Water Resolution 22-20, amending Valley Water Resolution 21-68, to help achieve Valley Water's mandatory call for conservation.

-The first three months of Calendar Year 2022 were the driest on record for Santa Clara County, consequently more irrigation occurred and no water savings were achieved.
-Given the alarming increasing trend in water use in the first three months of 2022, additional action is needed to increase water savings.
+The first three months of Calendar Year 2022 were the driest on record for Santa Clara County, and no water savings were achieved.
+Given the alarming increasing trend in water use in the first three months of 2022, the 15 percent reduction is unlikely to be met without additional actions.
 The cumulative water savings are currently at only three percent.
-Enforcement could help increase awareness of the drought emergency, conserve scare supplies, and help prepare for a possible fourth year of drought.
+Enforcement will help ensure compliance of the restrictions in Valley Water's drought resolution to ensure that the 15% savings call can be achieved.